WordPress/classic-editor/readme.txt

 = 1.6 =
 * Updated for WordPress 5.5.
-* Fixed minor issues with calling deprecated functions and needlessly registering uninstall hook.
+* Fixed minor issues with calling deprecated functions, needlessly registering uninstall hook, and capitalization of some strings.

 = 1.5 =
 * Updated for WordPress 5.2 and Gutenberg 5.3.